Julian22222/PRACTICE/Next_and_NestJS/README.md

-src/app //folder app needs to correctly organize Routing and pages src/app/page.tsx //main page src/app/(home)  //folder (home) - is not a route for a page, (use brackets if not a Route), without brackets - the Route will be --> /home, with brackets will be --> / src/app/layout.tsx //layouts, common design for pages next.config.ts //all default Next settings, add output: "export", this command will run automatically -when we build our app and allow to create staic website to host it tsconfig.json // settings of TypeScript
+src/app //folder app needs to correctly organize Routing and pages src/app/page.tsx //main page src/app/(home)  //folder (home) - is not a route for a page, (use brackets if not a Route), without brackets - the Route will be --> /home, with brackets will be --> / src/app/layout.tsx //layouts, common design for pages. applies to current folder and folders and files inside that folder.

 global.css //global css file, you must import/connect this file in current layout.tsx file anyname.css //local css file for certain page, import/connect in current layout.tsx file